dirtydenny/MERN-Book-Search-Engine/README.md

   ## Installation

-  npmi into each of the root, server, and client directories.  npm run build.   npm start
+  npmi into each of the root, server, and client directories.  npm run develop.  please see [Deployed] #deployed for the working site.

   ## Usage